-Water Shortages In Some Regions and Floods In Others
+Water Shortages and Floods

 United Nations Secretary-General Ban Ki-moon has called for a collective global response to drought and a shift from crisis management to drought preparedness and resilience.
 He said the price for preparedness is minimal compared to the cost of disaster relief.
 Secretary-General Ban said droughts can be mitigated and called for the full implementation of the outcomes of the High-level Meeting on National Drought Policy in Geneva in March.